GG Archives Website - Link to Homepage

 Landing Immigrants at Castle Garden.
 Harper's New Monthly Magazine, June 1884.
 GGA Image ID # 14bb9d02ed

-Originally known as Castle Clinton, Castle Garden was a circular fort built on an artificial island some 200 feet off the Battery in lower Manhattan.
+Originally known as Castle Clinton, Castle Garden was a circular fort built on an artificial island 200 feet off the Battery in lower Manhattan.
 It was connected to the Battery by a bridge.

 Colorized Postcard? of Castle Garden From the Water ca. 1850.